 “ Please enter”, Jhangade indicated towards a facility which said ‘Quality Control lab’ (QLC).
 The QLC at the machine workshop had extensive facilities for physical testing of sand, stone and concrete.
 Chemical analysis was however being done in four independent laboratories located around the country.
 After a few demonstrations of some its processes, our party decided to call it a day.

 We started off at first light the next morning for what promised to be a long drive to and fro from NP of the Rohtang tunnel.
 The sights were expectedly spectacular as we drove up the Manali-Leh road steadily ascending towards the Rohtang pass that lay above.
 The road however at times provided a very different spectacle.
-While excellently surfaced for stretches closer to Solang valley, as we got closer to Rohtang to it turned into a layering of rocks and slush in the main.
+While excellently surfaced for stretches closer to Solang valley, as we neared Rohtang it turned into a layering of rocks and slush in the main.
 Work was clearly underway though on two-laning this strategic pathway as we saw members of various BRO task forces labouring at various altitudes.
-Once at Rohtang top, we were witness to a large undulating space covered with thick morning snow and a stupa marking the veritable gap in the mountains.
+Once at Rohtang top, we were witness to a large undulating space covered with thick morning snow and a Stupa marking the veritable gap in the mountains.
 The road quality here was quite good but deteriorated rapidly as we began our descent to the Lahaul valley.

 Reaching the valley, we followed the crystal blue Chandra river to first reach the machine workshop for NP.
 “That heap you see over there resting on the river bed is what used to be a service building”.
 Jhangade said drily. “it got blown away when an avalanche came over what we call MNP-4” and with that he pointed towards an odious mountain top. “ Formation zone structure?”, I asked simply.
 “Absolutely” was Jhangade’s reply as he beckoned us towards our chief quarry.